theteloscope/theteloscope-web/transparency/codeofconduct/README.md

 Below is the code of conduct of The Teloscope.
 This was published on Nov 28, 2018.

-The Teloscope Block Producer (BP) is a joint initiative by CTIC Centro Tecnológico not-for-profit private foundation and Alisys as part of a wider agreement, concerned with exploring the real-world applications of newest blockchain technologies.
-You can know more about both organizations in our Ownership Disclosure.
+The Teloscope Block Producer (BP) is an initiative by CTIC Centro Tecnológico not-for-profit private foundation, concerned with exploring the real-world applications of newest blockchain technologies.
+You can know more about CTIC in our Ownership Disclosure.

 We pledge to follow all of the good practices expected from a Telos BP, such as transaction processing neutrality, acting in the best interest of the network and availability for public accountability.
 And as one of Telos founding stones is to design a system of governance free of corrupting elements, we believe in several key aspects that we consider essential: